dangazineu/tako/docs/designs/exec-workflow-engine.md

 -   **`tako run <command>`**: This command is a convenience wrapper that dynamically constructs and executes a single-step workflow from the provided command.
 It is equivalent to creating a temporary `tako.yml` with a single `run` step and executing it with `tako exec`.
 -   **`tako lint`**: This command will perform a semantic validation of the `tako.yml` file.
 It will check for common errors such as circular dependencies, unreachable steps, and invalid syntax in CEL expressions.

+**Note on Script Migration**: A command to automatically import existing shell scripts into `tako.yml` (`tako import-script`) is not planned for the initial release but may be considered in the future.
+For now, users are encouraged to manually wrap their existing scripts in `run` steps.

 ### 7.2.
 Debugging and Introspection

 -   **Debug Mode**: A `--debug` flag on `tako exec` will enable step-by-step execution, pausing before each step and waiting for user confirmation to proceed.